 Tariff 11 – Single Rate

 This is the standard residential tariff and is available to virtually all Queensland households.
 With Tariff 11, customers are charged the same usage rates for electricity regardless of the time of day they use it.
-This rate will usually cost between 24 cents and 28 cents per kWh, depending on your provider.
+This rate should usually cost between 24 cents and 28 cents per kWh, depending on your provider.
 If an energy price factsheet describes a tariff as ‘Domestic’, ‘Peak’ or ‘Standard’, it’s most likely referring to Tariff 11.
 This tariff won’t necessarily give customers the best value, but it’s a safe pick for anyone unsure.
 For the cheapest prices, look for Tariff 11 usage rates of 24c per kWh or less.

 Tariff 12 – Time of Use